Accountants Confidence Index -- February 2016

 The Accountants Confidence Index started off the year with a dip, in both short-term and the mid-term expectations.

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 51.70, down from last month's 52.3.
-The 6-Month ACI, meanwhile, dropped to 54.22, down from last month's 55.14.
-Both figures, though, were above the 50 mark that separates expectations of growth from expectations of contraction
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 49.75, down from the previous month's 50.11, and just below the 50-mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 52.31, down just slightly from last month's 53.62.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.